Dark energy-dark matter interactions as a solution to the $S_8$ tension: Mathematical setup

-The following perturbation equations are summarized in e.g., Eqs.
-(8)-(11) of \cite{Lucca2020Shedding}, together with the related initial conditions in Eq.
-(12) of the reference.
+Here, $\delta=\delta \rho/\rho$ with $\delta \rho$ as the first-order perturbation of the energy density $\rho$, $\theta$ is the fluid's divergence velocity, $h$ is the trace part of the metric perturbation (not to be confused with the dimensionless Hubble parameter in Eq.~\eqref{eq: k_eq}), and $k$ represents the Fourier modes.
+As commonly done in the literature \cite{Gavela2010Dark, DiValentino2017Interacting, DiValentino2019Interacting, DiValentino2019Minimal, Lucca2020Shedding}, here we have neglected the center of mass velocity for the total fluid $v_T$ and fixed the DE sound speed to unity, i.e., $c_{s,x}^2=1$, while for the DE adiabatic sound speed we have $c_{a,x}^2=w$ (see e.g., Sec.~2.3 of \cite{Valiviita2008Large} for more details as well as Appendix C of \cite{Lucca:2021eqy} for a careful derivation).

 In the analysis of these equations, it has been realized in \cite{Gavela2009Dark, Gavela2010Dark} that, even if the value of $w_x$ is kept fixed, its choice has to be made with care.
 The reason for this is a combination of factors.
 Firstly, as clear from Eqs.
 (10)-(11) of \cite{Lucca2020Shedding}, if $w_x$ was exactly equal to $-1$ (as in the standard scenario), the perturbation equations would diverge (effect also known as gravitational instability).
 Furthermore, following Secs.~2.2 and 3.4 of \cite{Gavela2009Dark}, it turns out that early-time instabilities can be avoided only if $\xi$ and $w_x+1$ are of opposite sign, i.e., if the so-called doom factor introduced in the reference is negative.
 Therefore, when fixing the DE EOS parameter in the iDMDE and the iDEDM models one commonly employs the values of $-0.999$ and $-1.001$, respectively.
 These values are chosen because they are close enough to the standard value to recover $\Lambda$CDM when $\xi=0$, but avoid both gravitational and early-time instabilities at the same time.